WISCONSINPUBLIC WATER SYSTEMS PHASE 2 PFAS SETTLEMENT

 PUBLIC WATER SYSTEMS: PFAS CONTAMINATION KEY INFORMATION

-Wisconsin’s public drinking water systems are at a critical juncture in the fight against PFAS contamination.
+Wisconsin ’s public drinking water systems are at a critical juncture in the fight against PFAS contamination.
 These PFAS chemicals—often called “forever chemicals”—pose serious health concerns for residents, threaten local ecosystems, and can result in tens of millions of dollars in remediation costs if left unaddressed.
-Many products and packaging have contained PFAS, contributing to environmental contamination and serious health risks.
+Many products, including firefighting foam, electronics, and packaging, contain PFAS.
+This contributes to environmental contamination and serious health risks.

 The Phase 2 PFAS Settlement available to many Wisconsin cities and towns provides financial resources to help municipalities test for, mitigate, and manage PFAS exposure in their water supply in order to follow compliance with evolving federal guidelines and safeguarding public health.